Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/commands-for-file-and-directory-browsing.md

   This command finds files modified within the last 7 days in the specified directory.

-### fast conclusion
+### Conclusion
 These commands offer different functionalities:
 - `wc` counts lines, words, or characters in a file.
 - `du` estimates disk usage for files and directories.
 - `grep` searches for patterns in files and prints lines containing the specified pattern.
+- `awk` is a powerful text processing tool for pattern scanning and processing.
-- the `find` command in Linux is a powerful tool used for searching files and directories based on various criteria.
+- The `find` command in Linux is a powerful tool used for searching files and directories based on various criteria.

 You can use these commands to perform various operations related to file content, size estimation, and pattern matching within files.